kedro-org/kedro-academy/kedro-cyberpunk-knowledge-base/post/KedroCyberpunkBlogPost.md

 This approach leverages LangChain's `ChatPromptTemplate` (loaded via our `LangChainPromptDataset`) to maintain conversation history.
 The chatbot now has memory of previous exchanges, making the interaction feel natural and conversational.

-## Games Belong on Discord
+## Games belong on Discord

 As a stretch goal, I wanted to make this a Discord bot.
 It seemed fitting.
 A gaming knowledge base should live where people game.
 It also brought some interesting insights from an architecture perspective.

-### The Async Challenge
+### The async challenge

-To get my Kedro runs to interact with Discord, I used Discord.py, an open source Python API wrapper for Discord.
+To get my Kedro runs to interact with Discord, I used Discord.py, an open-source Python API wrapper for Discord.

 Discord.py is built on asyncio.
 Kedro pipeline runs are blocking operations.
 These two paradigms don't play well together.

-**Solution: Bootstrap and Thread**
+**Solution: bootstrap and thread**

 Each Discord command bootstraps its own Kedro session and runs the pipeline in a separate thread: